Effective dynamics of Janis-Newman-Winicour spacetime: Effective dynamics of Janis-Newman-Winicour spacetime

-It should be noted that Eq.~(\ref{udeb2}) is valid for $F_b\equiv1-\frac{\partial f_b}{\partial O_1}\frac{\partial O_1}{\partial \delta_b} \neq 0$.
-Similarly, it is easy to see that the equation of motion for $p_b$ contains the same additional term $F_b$.
-Recall that in the $\mu_0$-scheme where $\delta_b$ is a constant, the equation of motion (\ref{b equation}) for $b$ can be written as $\dot{b}=\kappa \gamma^2 L_0 y \frac{\partial O_1}{\partial p_b}$.
-Actually, the equations of motion for both $b$ and $p_b$ in the two schemes are different only for the additional term $F_b$.
-Hence, for the $(b, p_b)$ sector, the equations of motion imply that the difference between the new scheme and the $\mu_0$-scheme can be characterized by certain time reparametrization.
-Similarly, it is not difficult to check that the equations of motion for both $c$ and $p_c$ in the two schemes are different only for the additional term $F_c\equiv 1- \frac{\partial f_c}{\partial O_2} \frac{\partial O_2}{\partial \delta_c}$.
-Hence, for the $(c, p_c)$ sector, the difference between the new scheme and the $\mu_0$-scheme can be characterized by another time reparametrization.
-Since a time reparametrization of the solution corresponds to a change of the lapse function, we can obtain the solutions of $(b,p_b,c,p_c)$ in the new scheme from the solutions in the $\mu_0$-scheme.
+Comparing Eqs.(\ref{uded2}) and (\ref{udepd2}) in the new quantization scheme with Eqs.(\ref{u0ed2}) and (\ref{u0epd2}) in the $\mu_0$ scheme, we find that the equations of motion for both $c$ and $p_c$ differ only by the additional term $F_c:=1- \frac{\partial f_c}{\partial O_2} \frac{\partial O_2}{\partial \delta_c}\neq 0$.
+Hence, for the $(c, p_c)$ sector, the difference between the new scheme and the $\mu_0$ scheme can be characterized by another time reparametrization.
+Considering an arbitrary function $l$ on the phase space, its equation of motion gives

+where in the second to the last step we have used the Hamiltonian constraint $H(N_{t^\prime})=0$.
+This shows that a time reparametrization of the solution corresponds to a change of the lapse function, and the reparametrized time and the lapse function satisfy

+Therefore, we can obtain the solutions of $(b, p_b, c, p_c)$ in the new scheme from the solutions in the $\mu_0$ scheme.
+The steps are as follows.
 Let $b_1$ be the time parameter corresponding to the lapse $N_1:=N_t F_b f$.
 Then Eqs. (\ref{b equation}), (\ref{f(b)}) and (\ref{udeb2}) implies that in the new scheme the evolution equations with respect to $b_1$ for the $(b,p_b)$ sector take the same form as their evolution equations with respect to $b$ in the $\mu_0$ scheme.
 Hence their solutions read $b(b_1)=b_1$ and $p_b(b_1)$ with the same functional form as in Eq.~(\ref{pb(b)}).
 Similarly, let $b_2$ be the time parameter corresponding to the lapse $N_2:=N_t F_c f$.
 Then the solutions for the $(c,p_c)$ sector in the new scheme, $c(b_2)$ and $p_c(b_2)$, have the same functional form as in Eqs.~(\ref{csolution}) and (\ref{pcsolution}).
 In order to obtain the solutions for the both $(b,p_b)$ and $(c,p_c)$ sectors in the new scheme with the same lapse $N_t$, we need to perform two time reparametrizations as follows:

 where $t_0$ is introduced to ensure the same initial time as the previous cases.
 By substituting the inverse functions of Eq.~(\ref{udt1t2}) back into the sectors of $(b,p_b)$ and $(c,p_c)$ respectively, we can obtain the solution $b(t_1^{-1}(t))$, $p_b(t_1^{-1}(t))$, $c(t_2^{-1}(t))$ and $p_c(t_2^{-1}(t))$ with the chosen lapse $N_t$, where $t_1^{-1}$ and $t_2^{-1}$ are the inverse functions of $t_1$ and $t_2$ respectively.